Legoland Windsor

 Viking River Splash

 This river splash wasn't as exciting as it sounded, in my opinion, because the ride was so brief.
 You are not allowed to take your phones out when travelling around a water-filled lane since employees are constantly observing you.
-I wasn't as excited about this ride as I was about the previous rides despite waiting in the lengthy line.
+I wasn't as excited about this ride as I was about the previous rides, despite waiting in the lengthy line.

-Pirates Falls: Treasure Quest
+Pirates Fall: Treasure Quest

 As you are ready to get wet, consider how thrilling this water ride is in comparison to many others at Legoland.
-The Statues of Lego-built Pirates are the first thing you see as you go around.
+The statues of Lego-built pirates are the first thing you see as you go around.
 At the end of the tunnel, you experience a spectacular splashdown and are doused with water.
 Because you do get drenched, I advise getting a raincoat or fully covering yourself.

 Haunted House Monster Party

 This reminded me of Hex, a more thrilling ride at Alton Towers that was exactly like the Haunted House Monster Party at Legoland.
-The ride goes up and down on a curve that is probably 90 degrees high; it is best for kids that enjoy suspense, though.
+The ride goes up and down on a curve that is probably 90 degrees high; it is best for kids who enjoy suspense, though.

 Deep-Sea Adventure

 Deep-Sea Adventure was one of the most unique experiences I've been on so far, and I highly recommend it.
 As you travel in a submarine underwater, you get to see underwater creatures such as sharks and fish.
-Many other sea creatures, including sting rays, sharks, dory, and numerous small fish, swim by as you go in circles.
+Many other sea creatures, including stingrays, sharks, dory, and numerous small fish, swim by as you go in circles.

 Dragon's Apprentice